Classification: Nuclear Export Inhibitor

 How to Take Selinexor (Xpovio™)

 Selinexor is taken by mouth in tablet form.
-It is given in combination with dexamethasone.
+It may be given in combination with other medications.
+Talk with your provider about if other medications will be prescribed for you.
 Take the tablets whole with a glass of water.
-Do no break, chew, crush of divide tablets.
+Do not break, chew, crush or divide tablets.
 If you miss a dose or vomit after a dose, do not take another dose to make up for the missed dose.
 Wait to take your next dose at your normally scheduled time.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.